na-na-hi/renget/archive/chrprompt2.md

 ###Error
 Q1: Have you found any hobbies in the Pokemon world?
 Made any friends?
+>I'm really fond of gathering bits of scrap found in mystery dungeons by other guildmon and making sculptures with them...
+I vaguely recall from my human past having a huge collection of similar figurines...
+They were called...
+Gumplot?
+Gunplay?
+I..
+The name doesn't matter.
+I just like building them.
+Gardevoir has taken an interest in my hobby and has been using it as a way to help bolster my psychic powers...
+As for friends, besides Rotom who's literally been stuck at the proverbial hip...
+Or brain, in this case, with me.
+I had just met a Gardevoir wanderer named Carrie who's been very understanding of my situation and shown an interest in the oddity that is our guild.
+Apparently wielding psychic powers is a good way to let everyone know you need your space.
+I've been also finding myself more welcome with the more chattier Pokemon who will carry the whole conversation by their self, like Pikachu!
+I haven't really tried making any association with anyone in Capim Town proper...
+Maybe I should...
 Q2: This statement is false.
+>I...
+What?
+I had to ask someone else about this one.
+I'm not a robot, damn it!
+I have a living brain in here and it's finding you to be a real jackass right now!
+Go try that shit with Magnezone at the jail or something, smartass!

 ###Pika
 Q1: What's the most important thing to have in a relationship?